User Perceptions and Attitudes Toward Untraceability in Messaging Platforms: Methods

 \begin{quote} Alice is a member of parliament.
 She recently confirmed that an alleged case of corruption involving people of her political party was indeed true.
 She feels that the people involved should confess and resign, but her party plans to keep denying it.
 She wants to send Bob (a journalist) some confidential documents that expose the corrupt party members but she's afraid of being caught as ``the whistleblower''.
 She wants to leave no traces of communication between her and Bob, so instead of sending Bob an SMS or an email, she sends the documents via the app ``Texty'', which is popular for its privacy and security features. \end{quote}

-The vignette does not specify a threat model in particular (e.g., traffic analysis), and does not mention what kind of privacy and security Texty already provides.
+The vignette does not specify a threat model in particular (e.g., does not mention traffic analysis), and does not mention what kind of privacy and security Texty already provides.
 Instead, it presents a scenario where the characters need to keep the fact that they communicated with each other confidential.
 In this way, we distance the scenario from any particular privacy enhancing technology, allowing us to ask participants to fill that gap to their best ability and get a broad overview of their mental models about what it means to prevent third parties from knowing that two specific people were communicating with each other.
-We then ask about: \begin{enumerate} \item what features Texty should have to prevent other people from ever knowing that Alice and Bob texted each other; \item whether there are risks or disadvantages to the solution they proposed; \item whether they think that all messaging apps should include such features; \item whether they would recommend Alice and Bob to use any of the messaging apps they are familiar with; \item whether they would recommend them \textit{not} to use any messaging app in particular. \end{enumerate} Through these questions, we aim to access a nuanced account of participants' understanding of threat models of untraceability, the PETs they consider as relevant solutions, and the perceived benefits and risks of untraceability in general.
+The survey continues with these questions: \begin{enumerate} \item What security and privacy features do you think Texty should have to prevent other people from ever knowing that Alice communicated with Bob? \item Do you think there are any disadvantages or risks related to the security features you mentioned above?
+Can you think of any situation where it would be better not to have them? \item Should all messaging apps have the security and privacy features you suggested for Texty in Question 1?
+Explain why / why not. \item Considering that Alice and Bob want to make sure that nobody can ever know that they sent messages to each other: \begin{enumerate} \item Would you recommend them to use any of the messaging apps you are familiar with?
+Explain which ones and why.\footnotemark{}; \item Would you recommend them NOT to use any of the messaging apps you are familiar with?
+Explain which ones and why.\footnotemark[\value{footnote}]. \end{enumerate} \end{enumerate}

+Through these questions, we aim to access a nuanced account of participants' understanding of threat models of untraceability, the PETs they consider as relevant solutions, and the perceived benefits and risks of untraceability in general.

-\ourparagraph{Part 2} \ A new vignette presents a scenario where, unlike in Part 1, untraceable communication could favor people with malicious intentions, illustrating \textit{negative} implications of untraceable communication.
+\ourparagraph{Part 2} A new vignette presents a scenario where, unlike in Part 1, untraceable communication could favor people with malicious intentions, and probes about \textit{negative} implications of untraceability.

 \begin{quote} There are two suspected criminals who claim that they don't know each other and have never been in touch, but the police suspect that they communicated electronically to organize the crime.
 The forensic team is trying to find communication records between them, and they think they communicated via the app ``Chatty'', which is popular for its privacy and security features. \end{quote}